Enabling Queensland’s future energy system

 Which projects are eligible Priority Transmission Investment projects?

-As at June 2024, the following projects have been confirmed as eligible Priority Transmission Investments in the Energy (Renewable Transformation and Jobs) Amendment Regulation 2024.
+As at June 2024, the following projects have been confirmed as eligible Priority Transmission Investments:

 What are the steps involved in a Priority Transmission Investment?